rebelsky/csc321/outlines/bodies/bdd.md

   natural-language definition of aspects of the user story.
 * *Step definitions* indicate how to translate the steps to procedure calls.
 (Yay pattern matching!)
-* *Support code* helps implement some of those caclls.
+* *Support code* helps implement some of those calls.
 * The *automation library* deals with common things, like fetching pages.
-  We often use Capybara to help with automation.
+    * We often use Capybara to help with automation.

 A Cucumber Example
 ------------------

 Let's walk through some scenarios and think about what work we might have to do to implement these Cucumber scenarios.
-Do they effect model, view, or controller (or all three)?
+Do they affect model, view, or controller (or all three)?
 (Suppose we had the repaired version of the original database, with no director.)